When considering purchasing contact lenses online, the first step is a visit to an optometrist or an ophthalmologist. Here’s what to expect.

 Contact lenses are prescription medical devices.
 Even if you just want to purchase cosmetic contact lenses that change your eye color, you will still need an eye exam and a prescription from an eye doctor.
 The same applies to costume or theatrical contact lenses.
 However, you may not need a vision test to get a prescription for this type of lens – ask your eye care provider about their policy.

-A typical contact lens prescription looks like this:
+A typical contact lens prescription looks like this: (scroll to the right to see entire table)

 |OD (Right)||Acuvue Oasys for Astigmatism||8.8||14.0||-2.25||-1.25||160||Blue|